kkrt-labs/kakarot/docs/general/accounts.md

 # Accounts

-While the EVM defines two types of accounts (EOAs and CAs), Starkent only has one type of account.
+While the EVM defines two types of accounts (EOAs and CAs), Starknet only has one type of account.
 There is no distinction between accounts managed by a private key and a wallet (EOAs) and smart contracts, due to native Account Abstraction.